Dylan Sprouse and Barbara Palvin Are Married: Details

 A priest and Dylan’s brother, Cole Sprouse, can be seen walking behind the newlyweds in one image, while another pic shows the pair joyfully celebrating by themselves as they made their way outside the venue.

+Days later, they spoke to Vogue about the wedding.
+“This past weekend was supposed to be an intimate event, but we ended up having 115 guests in the end because there are a lot of people we care about, and we wanted them all to be there,” Palvin shared.

-While the pair have yet to comment on the nuptials, they confirmed they were planning to exchange vows in Hungary.
+Before walking down the aisle, Dylan and Palvin confirmed they were planning to exchange vows in Hungary.

 “I’m excited to show that side of me and introduce my culture, the places I grew up and the places I went to,” Palvin gushed to V Magazine in June.
 “I feel like a lot of people will learn even more about me this way.
 I know there was no way we would have not had a wedding in Hungary because my parents would have killed me.”